 Family Planning Funding

 Despite overwhelming public support and the social and economic benefits associated with family planning services, these programs have remained significantly underfunded.
-While the number of women seeking these basic health care services, and the cost of providing them continues to rise, the funding for family planning in New York has remained level funded for the last several years, creating an unjust two-tiered health care delivery system.
+While the number of people seeking these basic health care services, and the cost of providing them continues to rise, the funding for family planning in New York has remained level funded for the last several years, creating an unjust two-tiered health care delivery system.

 85% of Americans support responsible, age-appropriate, medically accurate sex education in schools; Planned Parenthood believes that it is critical that our young people have access to accurate information and services.

-Medically-accurate programs acknowledge that individuals have the right to choose when they want to become sexually active.
-Those who decide to engage in sexual intercourse should receive honest, accurate and responsible safer sex information.
+Medically accurate programs acknowledge that individuals have the right to choose when they want to become sexually active.
+Those who decide to engage in sexual intercourse should receive honest, accurate, and responsible safer sex information.
 This kind of curriculum has been proven to delay the onset of intercourse, reduce the frequency of intercourse, and increase contraceptive use.

 Planned Parenthood believes that pharmacists have a duty to dispense drugs and devices lawfully prescribed by a provider.
 Some pharmacies and/or pharmacists refuse to fill valid legal prescriptions for EC and other birth control pills.
 Although Planned Parenthood does not oppose pharmacy policies that permit accommodation of a pharmacist's genuinely held religious beliefs, any accommodation that would undermine the patient's ability to access her prescription in-store, without discrimination or delay is unacceptable.
 We support policies that require patients’ prescriptions be filled in-store, without discrimination or delay.

 Planned Parenthood believes that minors, as well as adults, should have confidential access to reproductive health services, including family planning, disease prevention, and abortion.